Landing Ship, Tank

-Landing Ship, Tank (LST), or tank landing ship, is the naval designation for ships first developed during World War II (1939–1945) to support amphibious operations by carrying tanks, vehicles, cargo, and landing troops directly onto shore with no docks or piers.
-This enabled amphibious assaults on almost any beach.
+A Landing Ship, Tank (LST) is a ship first developed during World War II (1939–1945) to support amphibious operations by carrying tanks, vehicles, cargo, and landing troops directly onto a low-slope beach with no docks or piers.
+The shallow draft and bow doors and ramps enabled amphibious assaults on almost any beach.

 The LST had a highly specialized design that enabled ocean crossings as well as shore groundings.
 The bow had a large door that could open, deploy a ramp and unload vehicles.
 The LST had a flat keel that allowed the ship to be beached and stay upright.
 The twin propellers and rudders had protection from grounding.
-The LSTs served across the globe during World War II including in the Pacific War and in the European theatre.
+The LSTs served across the globe during World War II, including in the Pacific War and in the European theater.

-The first tank-landing ships were built to British requirements by converting existing ships; the UK and the US then collaborated upon a joint design.
-The British ships were used in late 1942 during the Allied invasion of Algeria, by 1943 LSTs participated in the invasion of Sicily and mainland Italy.
+The first tank landing ships were built to British requirements by converting existing ships; the UK and the US then collaborated upon a joint design.
+The British ships were used in late 1942 during the Allied invasion of Algeria.
+In 1943, LSTs participated in the invasion of Sicily and mainland Italy.
 In June 1944 they were part of the huge invasion fleet for the Normandy landings.

 Over 1,000 LSTs were laid down in the United States during World War II for use by the Allies; the United Kingdom and Canada produced eighty more.

 LST Mk.1

 Maracaibo landing ships

 The British evacuation from Dunkirk in 1940 demonstrated to the Admiralty that the Allies needed relatively large, ocean-going ships that could handle shore-to-shore delivery of tanks and other vehicles in amphibious assaults upon the continent of Europe.
-As an interim measure, three 4,000- to 4,800-GRT "Lake tankers", built to pass over the restrictive bars of Lake Maracaibo, Venezuela, were selected for conversion because of their shallow draft.
+As an interim measure, three 4,000 to 4,800-gross register ton "Lake tankers", built to pass over the restrictive bars of Lake Maracaibo, Venezuela, were selected for conversion because of their shallow draft.
 Bow doors and ramps were added to these ships, which became the first tank landing ships, LST (1): HMS Misoa, Tasajera and Bachaquero.
 They later proved their worth during the invasion of Algeria in 1942, but their bluff bows made for inadequate speed and pointed out the need for an all-new design incorporating a sleeker hull.

-Boxer-class
+Boxer class

+The Boxer class was the first purpose-built LST design.
+This work was started before any of the converted Maracaibo class were in service, so there was no opportunity to learn from the effectiveness of that design.
+The urgency in building the Boxers was that the Maracaibos were considered to be too slow for operational requirements.
+As events turned out, the LST(2) had the same slow speed of 10 kn, but given the much larger numbers of the LST(2), that had to be accepted.